asiekierka/ws-cartfriend/README.md

 * Verifying basic software information (B -> Info),
 * Renaming software slots (B -> Rename).

+#### WW installation

+One can use the (B -> Install WW) option to create a WW environment on the cartridge.
+For this, the following is required:

+- an RS-232 serial cable,
+- a way to transfer files via XMODEM (like Tera Term on Windows, or lrzsz on Linux),
+- a legal copy of the FreyaOS .bin update file (included on the CD in the `WWitch/fbin` directory).

+A bundled copy of an open-source clean room BIOS reimplementation called AthenaBIOS is used.
+As the project is still in development, 100% compatibility with WW software is not guaranteed - please report bugs [here](https://github.com/OpenWitch/AthenaOS/issues).

 ### Tools

 The "Tools" tab provides small tools useful for development: